 - The sale of our lands are carefully moderated

 We aim to have land owners to be Ivatans at most, but some big corporations seem to be trying to circumvent that now (I have read of an article wherein San Miguel is planning to build a hotel / resort / accommodation place here, in partnership with a local.
 Let’s see how that goes… though if you ask me, I would love for big names to stay away because I like the charm and state of Batanes as it is.
 But I guess change is really inevitable.)

-Besides, we, the locals, are very accommodating and friendly.
-Like I’ve previously stated, a lot of us speak fluent English so you won’t have problems communicating with the people.
-If you’re lucky, some locals might offer to tour or guide you around themselves (just because they want to).
-Some might even offer you their home as a place to stay/eat in.
-Ultimately: just don’t ever be afraid to ask around (for directions, recommendations) and everyone will be very glad to help you out (or you know… just continue reading this and you’ll already have a big idea of what Batanes can offer you!)
+TIP: Bring cash — credit cards are not widely accepted nor used here.
+Rest assured, we, the locals can speak fluent English; so if you ever need assistance, don’t ever be afraid to ask around (for directions, recommendations) and everyone will be very glad to help you out (or you know… just continue reading this and you’ll already have a big idea of what Batanes can offer you!)

 So whenever you have the time and money, I suggest that you pack your bags and book a trip to this northern paradise!
-And once you’re there—from a full-blooded ‘Ivatan’ to you—here is a list of things that you should ABSOLUTELY do when you’re in Batanes!
+And once you’re there — from a full-blooded ‘Ivatan’ to you — here is a list of things to do in Batanes that you should ABSOLUTELY follow!